Home (2015 film)

-Home is a 2015 American computer-animated science fiction comedy film produced by DreamWorks Animation and distributed by 20th Century Fox.
-Loosely based on Adam Rex's 2007 children's book The True Meaning of Smekday, the film was directed by Tim Johnson from a screenplay by Tom J. Astle and Matt Ember, and stars the voices of Jim Parsons, Rihanna, Steve Martin, Jennifer Lopez, and Matt Jones.
+Home is a 2015 American animated science fiction comedy film produced by DreamWorks Animation, loosely based on the 2007 children's book The True Meaning of Smekday.
+The film was directed by Tim Johnson, written by Tom J. Astle and Matt Ember, and stars the voices of Jim Parsons, Rihanna, Steve Martin, Jennifer Lopez, and Matt Jones.
 The story follows the shared adventures of a friendly alien who is shunned by the rest of his kind, and a teenage girl searching for her mother after they are separated during an invasion of Earth.

-The film premiered at the Boulder International Film Festival on March 7, 2015, and was released in theaters on March 27, 2015.
-Home was promoted with the release of a four-minute short film titled Almost Home, which was shown in theaters before DreamWorks Animation's Mr. Peabody & Sherman and Blue Sky Studios' Rio 2 in 2014.
+The film premiered at the Boulder International Film Festival on March 7, 2015, and was released in theaters on March 27 by 20th Century Fox.
+Home was promoted with the release of a prequel short film, Almost Home, which was shown in theaters in 2014.
 Rihanna created a concept album of the same name.
 The soundtrack also includes guest vocals from Jennifer Lopez, among others, and was supported by two singles, "Towards the Sun" and "Feel the Light".
-Home received mixed reviews from critics and grossed $386 million worldwide.
+Home received mixed reviews from critics and grossed $386 million worldwide against a $135 million budget.

-A traditionally animated Netflix original series was released on July 29, 2016, with the elements of its plot taking place after the events of the film.
-With the exception of Matt Jones, none of the original cast reprised their roles for the series.
+A spin-off television series, Home: Adventures with Tip & Oh, was released in 2016.

 Plot

-A cowardly alien race known as the Boov, led by Captain Smek, commence their "friendly" invasion of the planet Earth.
-Relocating the humans, whom the Boov deem as simple and backwards, to the Australian Outback, the Boov inhabit their homes.
-Oh, an accident-prone, free-thinking Boov, decides to invite the other Boov to his apartment for a housewarming party, but no one comes.
-Meanwhile, 12-year-old Gratuity "Tip" Tucci and her Japanese Bobtail cat Pig drive around the city searching for Tip's mom Lucy, who was taken during the invasion.
+A cowardly alien race called the "Boov", led by Captain Smek, commence their "friendly" invasion on Earth.
+Relocating the humans, whom they deem as simple and backwards, to the Australian Outback, the Boov inhabit their homes.
+Oh, an accident-prone, free-thinking Boov, who is trying to fit in, decides to invite the other Boov to his apartment for a housewarming party, but no one comes.
+Meanwhile, 13-year-old Gratuity "Tip" Tucci, the only human who managed to avoid being taken during the invasion, alongside her Japanese Bobtail cat Pig, is trying to figure out where the other humans have been sent, desperate to reunite with her mother Lucy.

-Oh visits grumpy Boov traffic officer Kyle, to invite him to the party.
-However, Oh accidentally sends the invitation email to every alien race in the galaxy, including the hostile Gorg, who have been the Boov's longtime enemy ever since a failed peace meeting, during which Captain Smek stole an artifact he later dubbed "the Shusher".
+Oh visits grumpy Boov traffic officer Kyle, to invite him to the party, but accidentally sends the invitation email to every alien race in the galaxy, including the "Gorg", who have been the Boov's longtime enemy ever since a failed peace meeting, during which Captain Smek stole an artifact he later dubbed "The Shusher".
 Furious with Oh for revealing their new home to the Gorg, the Boov declare him a fugitive.
-Oh runs into a convenience store to hide, just as Tip crashes the car and enters the store in search of supplies.
-Tip attacks Oh on sight, and locks him in a freezer, until he promises to fix her car.
-He turns it into a flying craft named "Slushious".
+Oh runs away from the Boov, ending up in a convenience store, just as Tip, driving around in Lucy's car, enters it in search of supplies.
+Tip attacks Oh on sight, and locks him in a freezer, until he promises to fix her car, which he turns into a flying craft named "Slushious".